-Follow the instructions on the same Releases page to launch the program.
+FragPipe can be downloaded here.
+Follow the instructions on that same Releases page to launch the program.

 When FragPipe launches, the first tab in the window (‘Config’) will be used to configure the program.

 - Connect FragPipe to a MSFragger .jar program file.
 If you already have the latest MSFragger version, use the ‘Browse’ button to select it or ‘Download/Update’ to fetch the latest version.

 - Connect FragPipe to a Philosopher program file.
 If you already have the latest Philosopher release, use ‘Browse’, otherwise use ‘Download/Update’.

 - Optional: Python is needed to perform database splitting (necessary in complex searches/low memory situations) and spectral library generation.
 If you already have Python 3 or greater plus a few additional packages installed (numpy, pandas, cython, and version 0.8.0 of msproteomicstools) use ‘Browse’ to locate your python.exe file.
 ‘Download’ will take you to install the Anaconda distribution of Python (comes with numpy, pandas, and cython).
 See Python installation help for details.

 Choose the workflow you want to use from the dropdown menu and press ‘Load’.
 Use the Default workflow for simple conventional (closed) searches.
 A number of common workflows (including glyco and DIA) are provided.
 We always recommend starting with one of the provided workflows and customizing it as needed.
 Customized workflows can be saved (with a unique name) for future use or sharing with other users (all workflows are stored in the FragPipe ‘workflows’ folder).

 Set the amount of memory & number of logical cores to use.